nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Metadata
-Metadata is data that provides information about other data. `capacity`, `type` and `lock` in cells are metadata, they occupy cell capacity and incur a state cost as well.
+Metadata is data that provides information about other data. `capacity`, `type` and `lock` in Cells are metadata, they occupy Cell capacity and incur a state cost as well.

 #### See Also
 - [Capacity](#capacity)